 Now breathe in Vetiver’s aroma - it’s warm, woody, earthy and rich.
 It can conjure up a sense of woodlands of a faraway land.

 Vetiver has been used since as early as the 12th Century and has not only been popular in scents and soaps but known for medicinal properties.
 Skin ailments, headaches, fevers, arthritis, anxiety, insomnia, fatigue, depression, agitation… it seems Vetiver has been the hero ‘all-rounder’ for physical and psychosomatic ailments.
-This has led Vetiver to be referred to in Sri Lanka and India as the "Oil of Tranquility"
+This has led Vetiver to be referred to in Sri Lanka and India as the "Oil of Tranquility".
+Vetiver oil is currently used widely for aromatherapy.

-Today, Vetiver is a note found in luxury fragrances and popular for its distinctly warm smell and sense of masculinity.
-While perfumery trends come and go (often with clever marketing and celebrity ambassadors) Vetiver has sustained the essence of the gentleman - sophisticated and stylish - so is a perfect addition to our Fyrian range.
+Today, Vetiver is a note found in luxury fragrances and popular for its distinctly warm smell and mens candles.
+It is typically classified in the woody fragrance family and is though to add depth and strength to a scent.
+While perfumery trends come and go (often with clever marketing and celebrity ambassadors) Vetiver has sustained the essence of the gentleman - sophisticated and stylish - so is a perfect addition to our Fyrian range of candles.